Paul Vallas: 2019 Chicago mayoral candidacy

 In March 2018, Vallas formally filed to become a candidate in the 2019 Chicago mayoral election.

-When he entered the race, Vallas was seen as a potentially strong opponent to incumbent Rahm Emanuel, who was seeking reelection at the time.
+When he entered the race, Vallas was seen as a potentially strong opponent to incumbent Rahm Emanuel, seeking reelection at the time.
 In September, Emanuel dropped out of the race, and the field for mayor grew, with many more high-profile candidates entering the race.
 After Emanuel withdrew his planned candidacy, a large number of prominent political figures adjoined the field running for mayor of Chicago.
 Among the contenders to enter the race at this point was Gery Chico, Vallas's one-time political ally with whom he had previously overseen the Chicago Public Schools.
 Vallas had previously endorsed Chico for mayor in 2011.
 Despite this history, Vallas did not hesitate to criticize Chico as a mayoral opponent.

 Vallas staked a large part of his candidacy on his record as head of Chicago Public Schools, arguing that he helped to turn around the school system and that his leadership left the system in better shape.
 Vallas claimed that the Chicago Public Schools were healthier under his leadership than they were in 2019.
 PolitiFact rated this claim as "mostly true".

 As a candidate, Vallas pledged to combat political corruption in Chicago's City Hall.

 Vallas was endorsed by Deborah Lynch, former president of the Chicago Teachers Union.
 Rocky Wirtz, chairman of the Chicago Blackhawks, was a major campaign donor to Vallas.
 Vallas also received a rare mayoral endorsement from the Chicago Republican Party.
-Chicago Republican Party Chair Chris Cleveland called Vallas the "lesser of 13 evils."
+Chicago Republican Party Chair Chris Cleveland called Vallas the "lesser of 13 evils".
 Vallas welcomed the endorsement, commenting, "This is a non-partisan election and I'm running for mayor to represent all Chicagoans.
 I've traveled to every ward and met with every constituency.
 The crisis that Chicago faces affects all citizens.
 I thank the Republican committee for their confidence in my candidacy."
-Former governor Bruce Rauner, a Republican, commented in an interview that, of those running, Vallas, "might make the best mayor."
+Former governor Bruce Rauner, a Republican, commented in an interview that, of those running, Vallas, "might make the best mayor".

 Vallas's campaign sent unsolicited text messages.
-The campaign employed North Carolina-based firm Link2Tek to accomplish this.
+The campaign employed North Carolina–based firm Link2Tek to accomplish this.
 In mid-January 2019, a class-action lawsuit was filed against the Vallas campaign, alleging that it had violated the Telephone Consumer Protection Act of 1991, which prohibits calling or texting a person using an automatic telephone dialing system without their consent.
 Vallas accused the lawsuit of being, "a dirty trick" orchestrated by the "political machine".
 A motion by Link2Tek's (a co-defendant in the lawsuit) to dismiss the lawsuit was denied in August 2020.